Tim Hutton

 Clive worked extensively in the building trade specializing in plumbing, heating and roof coverings.

-He has been a member of Surrey Fire and Rescue for 36 years, presently as crew manager at his local fire station.
+He has been a member of Surrey Fire and Rescue for 36 years, presently as a crew manager at his local fire station.

 Areas of Practice